alintulu/hbb-notes/index.md

 > Instructions written by **Santeri Laurila** (CERN).
 All example code we use is written by **Stefan Wunsch** (CERN).
 You can reach us by email (firstname.lastname@cern.ch).
 {: .callout}

 Welcome!
-This lesson will teach you the beasics of a commonly used background estimation known as the ABCD method.
+This lesson will teach you the basics of a commonly used background estimation known as the ABCD method.

 We will apply this method to estimate the QCD background in the Higgs to tau tau analysis example.